 - 1. Use a filter wrench to unscrew the filter element from the filter head.
 Make sure the old gasket is removed with the element. - 2.
 Lubricate the gasket on the new element with fresh oil. - 3.
 Use the filter wrench to screw the new element onto the filter head and hand-tighten.
 Do not over tighten. - 4.
 Start the machine and check for leaks.

-If the pressure indicator is in the red zone after the filter is changed, check the operating condition of the indicator.
+If the pressure indicator is in the red zone after the filter is changed and the oil has reached the normal operating temperature, check the operating condition of the indicator.
 The filter head may require replacement.